 The best kisses involve your entire bodies, not just your lips!
-Wrap your arms around your partner’s body, or stroke their arms, shoulders, and back with your hands.
+Wrap your arms around your partner, or stroke their arms, shoulders, and back with your hands.
 Press your body up against theirs.
 Hold their face in your hands, or run your hands through their hair.
-You can also take little breaks from their lips to kiss their necks or ears.
+You can also take little breaks from their lips to kiss their neck or ears.
 Use your body to create some variety.

 Be A Tease

 Teasing your partner between kisses is a ton of fun!
 You can do so by breaking away from the kiss and looking your partner in the eye, with a sly smile on your face.
 It's also sexy to pull your lips away and gently stroke their lower lip with your thumb.

 And while it sounds weird, breathing is also another component of kissing.
 Keep your slightly-open mouth close to theirs and breathe in and out together, or breathe in through your nose.
 And finally, try brushing your lips against your partner's without actually kissing them.